 Confirmation is about declaring your intention to live as a disciple of Jesus and a member of a Christian community rather than simply receiving the bread and wine.
 If you have been baptised and are old enough to understand its meaning, you are welcome to receive Holy Communion.
 At St Mary’s children may be admitted to Holy Communion, following a course to prepare them for this.

-Contact the Rector to find out more about confirmation and first communion for children.
+Contact a member of the clergy to find out more about confirmation and first communion for children.